DeepsankarMukherjee/EMPLOYEE_CHURN_PREDICTION_GOOGLE_ADVANCED_DATA_ANALYTICS/README.md

 # Data Collection & Preparation

-Data Gathering: Collect data from the HR survey and employee records, including factors such as job title, department, tenure, number of projects handled, average monthly hours worked, and employee satisfaction levels.
+Data Gathering: I began by collecting comprehensive data from HR surveys and employee records.
+This included key factors such as job title, department, tenure, number of projects handled, average monthly hours worked, and employee satisfaction levels.

-Data Cleaning: Address any inconsistencies, missing values, and outliers in the dataset to ensure accuracy and reliability.
+Data Cleaning: To ensure accuracy and reliability, I meticulously addressed any inconsistencies, missing values, and outliers in the dataset.

-Feature Engineering: Create new features, such as tenure in the current role, average monthly hours per project, and employee satisfaction scores, to enhance the model’s predictive power.
+Feature Engineering: I enhanced the model's predictive power by creating new features, such as tenure in the current role, average monthly hours per project, and employee satisfaction scores.

 # Exploratory Data Analysis (EDA)

-Descriptive Statistics: Analyze key metrics related to turnover, such as turnover rates by department, job title, and tenure.
+Descriptive Statistics: I analyzed key turnover metrics, such as turnover rates by department, job title, and tenure, to understand the broader context.

-Correlation Analysis: Identify correlations between turnover and factors such as workload, job satisfaction, and employee engagement.
+Correlation Analysis: Through correlation analysis, I identified significant relationships between turnover and factors like workload, job satisfaction, and employee engagement.

-Visualization: Use visual tools like bar charts, histograms, and heatmaps to uncover patterns and trends in the data.
+Visualization: I utilized visual tools—bar charts, histograms, and heatmaps—to uncover patterns and trends in the data, making insights more accessible.

-# Model Development:
+# Model Development

-Model Selection: Choose appropriate machine learning algorithms (e.g., logistic regression, decision trees, random forests) to predict employee turnover.
+Model Selection: I carefully selected machine learning algorithms, including logistic regression, decision trees, and random forests, to accurately predict employee turnover.

-Training & Validation: Split the data into training and validation sets to train the model and evaluate its performance.
+Training & Validation: I split the data into training and validation sets, allowing me to train the model effectively and evaluate its performance.

-Hyperparameter Tuning: Optimize the model parameters to improve accuracy and reduce overfitting.
+Hyperparameter Tuning: By optimizing model parameters, I improved accuracy and reduced the risk of overfitting.

-# Model Evaluation:
+# Model Evaluation

-Performance Metrics: Evaluate the model using metrics such as accuracy, precision, recall, and F1-score to ensure it effectively predicts turnover.
+Performance Metrics: I evaluated the model using metrics like accuracy, precision, recall, and F1-score to ensure it effectively predicts turnover.

-Feature Importance: Analyze which features are the most influential in predicting turnover, providing insights into the main drivers behind employee departures.
+Feature Importance: I analyzed which features were most influential in predicting turnover, providing clear insights into the main drivers behind employee departures.

-# Recommendations:
+# Recommendations

-Retention Strategies: Based on the model’s findings, recommend strategies to enhance employee retention, such as workload management, career development opportunities, and targeted interventions for at-risk employees.
+Retention Strategies: Based on the model's findings, I recommended strategies to enhance employee retention, including workload management, career development opportunities, and targeted interventions for at-risk employees.

-Continuous Monitoring: Suggest implementing ongoing monitoring of employee sentiment and turnover risk to proactively address issues before they lead to departures.
+Continuous Monitoring: I suggested implementing ongoing monitoring of employee sentiment and turnover risk, enabling proactive issue resolution before they lead to departures.

-# Presentation to Leadership:
+# Presentation to Leadership

-Summary of Findings: Present a concise summary of the analysis, highlighting key insights and the factors most strongly associated with turnover.
+Summary of Findings: I presented a concise summary of the analysis, highlighting key insights and the factors most strongly associated with turnover.

-Actionable Recommendations: Provide clear, actionable recommendations to the leadership team for improving retention and job satisfaction.
+Actionable Recommendations: My recommendations to the leadership team were clear and actionable, focusing on improving retention and job satisfaction.

-Visualizations: Use data visualizations to effectively communicate the findings and the model’s predictions.
+Visualizations: I used data visualizations to effectively communicate the findings and the model’s predictions, ensuring the message was clear and impactful.

 # Expected Outcomes

-By implementing the proposed predictive model and recommendations, Salifort Motors can expect:
+By implementing the predictive model and recommendations, Salifort Motors can expect:

-Improved Retention Rates: By identifying at-risk employees and addressing their concerns, the company can reduce turnover and retain top talent.
+Improved Retention Rates: Identifying at-risk employees and addressing their concerns will reduce turnover and help retain top talent.

-Cost Savings: Lower turnover will result in reduced costs related to recruiting, training, and upskilling new employees.
+Cost Savings: Lower turnover will lead to significant cost savings related to recruiting, training, and upskilling new employees.

-Enhanced Job Satisfaction: Fostering a supportive work environment will lead to higher employee engagement, satisfaction, and productivity.
+Enhanced Job Satisfaction: Fostering a supportive work environment will result in higher employee engagement, satisfaction, and productivity.